 Calibrate your own tensiometer

 Here is a more sophisticated calibration device made by someone who purchased the book (forgot your name, please get in touch so I can credit you).
-Instead of a digital scale used by Dan Burkhart, it uses an S type load cell attached to a digital display, but essentially both calibration devices are the same, although this one is a lot more expensive, but more accurate because digital scales sometimes are heavily damped making fine adjustment difficult.
+Instead of a digital scale used by Dan Burkhart, it uses an S type load cell attached to a digital display, but essentially both calibration devices are the same, although this one is a lot more expensive.

 Component manufacturers tension specifications